Gajraj Rao, Divyenndu Sharma’s ‘Thai Massage’ to release in November | Entertainment

 Gajraj Rao, Divyenndu Sharma’s ‘Thai Massage’ to release in November

-Actors Gajraj Rao and Divyenndu-starrer Thai Massage will open in theatres countrywide on November 11, the producers announced on Saturday.Written and directed by three-time national award winner Mangesh Hadawale, the movie is produced by Imtiaz Ali, T-Series Films and Reliance Entertainment.The coming of age of a 70 year old man
+Actors Gajraj Rao and Divyenndu-starrer Thai Massage will open in theatres countrywide on November 11, the producers announced on Saturday.Written and directed by three-time national award winner Mangesh Hadawale, the movie is produced by Window Seat Films, T-Series Films and Reliance Entertainment.The coming of age of a 70 year old man

 - Country: